Retargeting Visual Data with Deformation Fields: Introduction

 \section{Introduction}

 Media retargeting is a way to edit images, videos, 3D objects, or even entire 3D scenes by a global deformation such that relevant content, details, and features are properly preserved.
-The overall goal is to change the aspect ratio of the scene’s bounding box so that it fits an allocated space, \eg fitting an image to a display with prescribed format.
+The overall goal is to change the aspect ratio of the bounding box of the data so that it fits an allocated space, \eg fitting an image to a display with prescribed format.
 Retargeting is based on the idea of identifying regions with little detail and to accumulate the necessary distortion induced by the deformation in these regions.
-Small editing operations are possible \eg through concentrating the distortion there, specifying a region containing a particular object to have this object removed.\\ While most existing retargeting methods typically use some form of seam carving, \ie the deletion of discrete pixels~\cite{classic_seam,RubinsteinSA09, Dong09, Dong12}, we formulate the problem via a continuous deformation field that maps from the retargeted image or scene back to the undistorted input such that, \eg, colours or normals can be queried.
-This allows us to handle discrete media (images) and continuous media (3D objects and scenes) equally.\\ In this paper, we introduce a more general approach for retargeting various forms of visual media, including the first approach that allows retargeting of neural radiance fields~\cite{mildenhall2020nerf} (NeRFs).
-We also demonstrate our approach for images and polygon meshes, as can be seen in \cref{fig:teaser}.
-Our contributions are as follows: \begin{enumerate}[label=(\alph*)] \item We introduce the use of a neural deformation field compressing or stretching low information content regions to achieve a smaller or larger output or to follow other editing objectives. \item We demonstrate the domain agnostic nature of our formulation by applying it to images, 3D meshes, and 3D scenes in the form of NeRFs. \item We show that the high flexibility of our approach from optimising a global deformation field produces better outputs than iteratively computing seams. \end{enumerate}
+Small editing operations are possible \eg through concentrating the distortion there, specifying a region containing a particular object to have this object removed.\\ Most existing retargeting methods typically use some form of seam carving, \ie the deletion of discrete pixels on a path through the image (\textit{seams})~\cite{classic_seam,RubinsteinSA09, Dong09, Dong12}.
+As previous methods perform a discrete removal or addition of pixels, they do not natively extend to \eg continuous domains like Neural Radiance Fields~\cite{mildenhall2020nerf} (NeRFs) and are often restricted to a class of solutions defined by the used algorithm.\\ Our approach formulates the problem via continuous deformation fields, mapping from the retargeted data back to the undistorted input.
+It natively extends from images on other domains, like NeRFs and polygon meshes (\cref{fig:teaser}), and offers better solutions through a \emph{global} and \emph{continuous} instead of a discrete and greedy optimisation process (see \cref{fig:example_non_45deg}).
+Our contributions are as follows: \begin{itemize} \item We introduce the use of a \emph{neural deformation field} to compress or stretch unimportant regions to achieve a smaller or larger output or to follow other editing objectives. \item We abstract and generalise the underlying rules of creating plausible outputs with seam carving, then demonstrate the domain agnostic nature of our formulation by applying it to images, 3D meshes, and 3D scenes in the form of NeRFs. \item We show that the high flexibility of our approach from optimising a global deformation field produces better outputs than iteratively computing seams, while also allowing configurations that are not possible with previous methods. \end{itemize} To achieve this, we regularise the neural deformation fields to follow \emph{general sanity guidelines}, while attempting to minimise distortion in places with presumed high information content.
+We evaluate our results on both qualitative and quantitative levels.
+To showcase our approach on interesting scenes captured as NeRFs and inspired by the dataset of Richter \etal~\cite{gtav_intel}, we also provide a small synthetic NeRF retargeting dataset captured in the video game \textit{GTA V}~\cite{GTA} by flying the camera over the virtual city, capturing the screen content and camera parameters.\\ Our method is a more reliable backbone for approaches following seam carving while outperforming current methods, requires only minor modifications for vastly different applications and domains, and is straightforward to implement.
+We provide the code of our method demonstrated on images in the supplemental. \phantom{\cite{SongLL19}}